Bread05/Epicgamergaminggamergame/README.md

 also i bought a cool little gameboy advanced sp clone it was only 44$ apparently it can play nes snes gba pce games like doom quake and quake 2 game gear and somehow ps1 its coming in 2 days you can even load games onto it ill try remaking my old game jam game on it

+so it came early a hour ago and this is the best freaking thing ever for some reason it doesnt have nes or snes but i dont care that much sence you can play the only good games on those consoles on the gba ports pokemon fire red is really good btw